tkeron/tkeron/README.md

 This command will create a server on port 5000 for the "web" directory and will observe the file change in the "front" directory.

 ---
-- to create a page in use this:
+- to create a page use this:

 ```bash
 tkeron generate page index
 ```

-or it short version:
+or its short version:

 ```bash
 tk g p index